Pixlox/Pixlox/README.md

 ## Hi, I'm Omar! 👋
-Online, I usually go by Pixlox.
+...but online, I usually go by Pixlox.
+Take a look at [my portfolio!](https://pixlox.me)
 > Explore, understand, establish, and connect.

+let's get in touch! — hi@pixlox.me

 ## About me
 - 17yo student dev based in Sydney, Australia 🇦🇺
 - i play a lot of gacha games...
   - HSR and Genshin mainly, but ZZZ, WuWa and others too!

 ### My languages